Emily Campbell

 Qualifications

-Prizes, Scholarships & Academic Achievements
+Prizes, Scholarships and Academic Achievements

-• Inner Temple Major Scholarship
+• Major Scholarship, Inner Temple

-• BPP Excellence Scholarship
+• Excellence Scholarship, BPP

-• Sciences Po Europe Scholarship
+• Europe Scholarship, Sciences Po

 • Human Rights Lawyers Association Scholarship

-• Dickson Poon School of Law Scholarship, King’s College London (for academic excellence, leadership and life ambition)
+• Dickson Poon School of Law Scholarship, King’s College London

 Further information